)

 Talent Development Specialist

-Preparing your attendees before the Summit sets the foundation for a meaningful and impactful experience.
-By encouraging them to review pre‑work, research speakers, and understand the purpose of the event, you can help attendees arrive confident, engaged, and ready to participate fully in the interactive sessions and networking opportunities that define the Summit.
+Preparing your attendees before Emerging Retail Leaders sets the foundation for a meaningful and impactful experience.
+By encouraging them to review pre‑work, research speakers, and understand the purpose of the event, you can help attendees arrive confident, engaged, and ready to participate fully in the interactive sessions and networking opportunities.
 Taking these steps in advance ensures attendees make the most of the program and return to your organization with stronger skills, clearer insights, and actionable takeaways.

 Explain that they have been selected to participate in a high-impact professional development opportunity designed to accelerate leadership readiness, broaden retail knowledge, and expand their networks.
-Share the pdf invite provided by the NRF Foundation and below is example copy to use when inviting your attendees to the Summit.
+Share the pdf invite provided by the NRF Foundation.
+Use the example copy below when inviting your attendees.

-Companies should clearly articulate to attendees the leadership qualities they’ve demonstrated, the skills the company wants them to gain by attending the Summit and how attending fits into their long-term growth plan.
+Companies should clearly articulate to attendees the leadership qualities they’ve demonstrated, the skills the company wants them to gain by attending, and how attending fits into their long-term growth plan.

 It’s recommended that companies send a mid-to-senior leader to accompany their attendees.
 A leader’s presence can make participants feel more at ease, facilitate introductions among attendees within the organization, and provide support for any travel or internal inquiries.
-Additionally, leaders can observe the Summit firsthand and help internal follow-through on key learnings.
+Additionally, leaders can observe Emerging Retail Leaders firsthand and help internal follow-through on key learnings.

 Companies should provide clear instructions for booking travel and expense policies such as per diems, submitting expense reports, reimbursement timelines, etc. For many attendees, this is their first experience with business travel at your organization.
 It's valuable to approach this as an opportunity for professional growth, enabling attendees to gain experience in corporate travel.

 The NRF Foundation will send pre-work materials and recommend that attendees research speakers in advance.
 Companies are encouraged to emphasize the importance of prep work to their participants.
-In previous years, some companies have hosted prep calls with their attendees ahead of the Summit to go over all event details.
+In previous years, some companies have hosted prep calls with their attendees ahead to review all of the event's details.

 Here is some sample language you can use when inviting your colleagues to the Summit.